eric256/CleanNOC/README.md

 # CleanNOC
-Clean NOC Screen for Nagios
+Clean NOC Screen for Nagios XI

 ## Overview
 This provides a clean concise view of alerts for Hosts and Services as a Nagios XI component